Employment law- Notice

 If you have restrictive covenants in your contract of employment, you are usually released from such covenants where your employer pays you in lieu of notice without having reserved the right in your contract.
 You should, if possible, take proper legal advice first before relying on this.

-What are your rights to notice whilst you are on sick leave?
+What are your rights to notice whilst you are on long term sick leave?

 If you have normal working hours, you are entitled to be paid your normal hourly rate during any part of your statutory notice period (1 week for every year worked up to a maximum of 12 weeks).
 This includes where you are incapable of work because of sickness or injury.